sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-overview/pi-to-ocs-overview.md

 # Overview of PI to OCS

-PI to OCS enables data transfer from your on-premises PI Server(s) to OSIsoft Cloud Services (OCS).
+PI to OCS enables data transfer from your on-premises PI Server to OSIsoft Cloud Services (OCS).
 PI to OCS supports the following features:

 * Transfer of a selection of PI Data Archive PI points from PI Servers to OCS Sequential Data Store (SDS) [streams](xref:sdsStreams).
 Some of the PI point attributes information is transferred as SDS stream [metadata](xref:sdsStreamExtra) and properties.
 * Simultaneous transfer of both historical and streaming data from PI Data Archive to SDS for a selection of PI points